ric866/reolink_cctv/info.md

 *You already have the latest released version installed.*
 {% endif %}

+{% if version_installed.replace("v", "") | float < 0.0.28  %}
+- Fixed a bug: snapshots still recorded when "last record" sensor was disabled.
+- Implemented the "Visit device" link in the device card to allow to visit the NVR/camera for configuration or diagnostics.
+- Minor improvements in `reolink-ip` library.
+{% endif %}
 {% if version_installed.replace("v", "") | float < 0.0.27  %}
 - Few stability and error-logging improvements...
 {% endif %}